 The Romani people, commonly known as Gypsies, have a presence in Greece.
 They have their own language, Romani, and their culture is distinct from the mainstream Greek population.

 While Greece has certainly had its share of economic challenges in recent years, it is still a developed country with a high standard of living.
 Greek people are proud of their country and its rich cultural heritage, and they continue to make important contributions to the arts, sciences, and other fields.

 Greece is on the Mediterranean sea.

 Technically this is true.
-However, for the Greeks, there are two seas surrounding Greece.
+However, for the Greeks, there are two seas surrounding the country.
 The Ionian Sea on the West and the Aegean Sea on the East.

 Another misconception is that Greece is just the sea.
 And while the country certainly has its fair share of beautiful beaches and idyllic islands, it is also a country with a diverse landscape that includes rugged mountains and rugged countryside.